 But around the house, in casual social situations, and for watching TV, isolated incidents of distortion and feedback were largely tolerable, an acceptable tradeoff for the world being more hearable at such a low price.

 The bottom line

-The Atom ($99.99) and Atom Pro ($249.00, currently $179 with coupon on Amazon) effectively double sound volume.
+The Atom ($99.99) and Atom Pro ($249.00) effectively double sound volume.
 For folks whose hearing problems are primarily lower volume, the Atoms offer a cheap and easy volume-boosting solution.
 Just keep in mind that you will have to put up with less-than-stellar voice enhancement, occasional distortion and feedback, and the inability to adjust the volume easily.

 At some point, fingers crossed, the cost of OTC hearing aids will drop enough to dramatically decrease the price delta between them and these cheap Atom Pros and their non-FDA-certified PSAD ilk.
 Maybe the popularity of affordable in-ear PSAD solutions such as the Atom will accelerate this price shrinkage.
 Until then, the Atom Pro offers a cheap and easy, if somewhat compromised, solution for mild hearing volume loss.

 [Image credit: Stewart Wolpin/Techlicious]